Skip to main content

 dashes-color and dashes-width

-Line dashes color and dashes width.
-Used for trails, paths, stairs and borders.
+Dash color and width used for trails, paths, stairs, and borders.

 line|z15-[highway=steps] {